joshuadavidnelson/disable-blog/README.md

 	- Replace the REST API availability site health check with a duplicate function that uses the `page` type instead of the `post` type (avoids false positive error in Site Health).
 	- Replaces the "Posts" column in the user table with "Pages," linked to pages by that author.
 	- Remove the "view" link to author archives in the user screen if author archives are not supported.
+	- Updates the post tag and category "count" columns to correctly show the number of posts by post type, for use with custom post types supporting built-in taxonomies.

 **Note that this plugin will not delete anything - existing posts, comments, categories and tags will remain in your database.**